matzew/aerogear-ios/API.md

     AGPipeline* todo = [AGPipeline pipelineWithPipe:@"projects" url:projectsURL type:@"REST"];

-The pipeline object offers 'management' APIs to work with containing AGPipe objects.
+The pipeline object offers 'management' APIs to work with containing AGPipe objects, which itself represents a server connection.
+The AGPipe API is basically an abstraction layer for any server side connection.
+Details like RESTful APIs (e.g. HTTP PUT) are not exposed.
 Below is shown how to get access to an actual pipe:

     // get access to the projects pipe id<AGPipe> projects = [todo get:@"projects"];